-Choosing what kind of business to start can be an immobilizing task when confronted with the multitude of opportunities.
+Choosing what kind of business to start can be an immobilizing task when confronted with a multitude of opportunities.
 It's important to determine where your passions lie and to understand your personality type.
-Yet, equally important is what skills you bring to the table and whether you are entering a dying industry or a fast growing emerging business.
+Yet, equally important is what skills you bring to the table and whether you are entering a dying industry or a fast-growing emerging business.

 2 .
 Build a Business Plan:

 For any start-ups, a business plan allows you to gain a better understanding of your industry structure, competitive landscape, and the capital requirements of starting a small business.
 A study mentioned in "Business Plans For Dummies" by Paul Tiffany states that companies with a business plan have 50% more profits and revenue than non-planning businesses.
 Writing a business plan just makes good business sense.

 To start a business, you must invest in the business.
 The journey of finding start-up funds will be different for each individual.
 Some start-ups such as consulting require a few thousand to get a website and business cards whereas a retail store could need $100,000 or more.
 Finding the money you need may come from a source you never thought of or may just end up being the frugal bootstrap method.

 What's in a business name?
 Everything and nothing.
 The right business name will help distinguish you from a sea of bland competitors, provide your customers with a reason to hire you and aid in the branding of your company.
 Learn what you need to know to find a name for your business.

 Deciding on the structure of your business is not a decision to be taken lightly.
 Whether you choose the popular LLC, a sole proprietorship or form a corporation; your choice will have an impact on your business liability, fund-ability as well as taxes due.
 Don't fret over your ultimate business structure, because as your business evolves, so too, may your structure.